marin-community/marin/infra/README.md

 If you need to make substantive changes to the machine software, you should change the Docker file at `docker/marin/Dockerfile.cluster`.
 Then run `make cluster_docker` to rebuild the Docker image and push it to the Google Artifact Registry.
-This will create a new image and a new tag, of the form `"us-central2-docker.pkg.dev/hai-gcp-models/marin/marin_cluster:<TAG>"`.
+(Note that by default this will update the dockers for all clusters; if you only want to update it for one cluster, you can modify `CLUSTER_REPOS` variable in the Makefile).
+This will create a new image and a new tag, of the form
+`"us-central2-docker.pkg.dev/hai-gcp-models/marin/marin_cluster:<TAG>"`.
 Tags can include the latest commit hash and the date, for example: